The Evolution of the Short Board

 There were shorter and longboard riders competing against each other fairly frequently during this time.
 At the Santa Cruz Rivermouth contest Dale Dobson was the only finalist on a shorter board in '69.
 At the '68 World Championships in Puerto Rico, Hemings won on a longboard while the Aussies and Californians gagged big time on shortboards (even worse in '70 in Australia (World Chs) when most competitors were riding 5' 6" to 6' boards.
 Rolf Aurness was on a 6'10" single fin and won.

 I remember one item about Corkey's competition boards.
 In the 1970 movie 5 Summer Stories, Corkey was still riding a board long enough that he could knee paddle it.
-That's why he was able to paddle around everyone and catch so many waves at the US Chs that year.
-That was the root of my argument with him shown in the movie.
+That's why he was able to paddle around so easily and catch so many waves at the US Chs that year.
+That was the root of problems with short and longboards in the same heat.
 You could paddle around your competition quickly and catch lots of waves on longboards, especially in poorer quality surf, but you couldn't do as much on the wave with them.
 However, by paddling around to the inside, you could also prevent your competition from catching many waves due to the newly established interference rule that had gone into effect.
 Short boards thus had an effect on how contest were judged after 1970.

 Among the leaders of the East Coast revolution was New Jersey surfing pioneer Roger Holden.
 Always a design innovator, one of Roger's earliest manufactured boards for Island East Surfboards in 1968 was a six+ foot, 30 inches wide square tail with a vee bottom and thin rails.
 This was perhaps the first "short" board design on the East Coast.
 Certainly it stood out at a time when most East Coast surfers were mostly thinking in terms of "nose rides" and 9 foot boards.
 Roger toured California that same year and his carving rail turns and quick cut backs also likely influenced many of the West Coast's top innovators of the time.